$16M miscalculation means some North Carolina teachers won’t get the raise they expected - NewsBreak

 The original proposed salary schedule sent out to educators had a $16 million calculation error, and the school board is working to revisit the schedule.

-WSFCS Superintendent Tricia McManus shared a statement, saying in part that the Board of Education had approved a new supplement model before the holiday break that “listed a significant increase for our Certified Employee supplement.”Bed Bath & Beyond to close nearly 40 stores in coming weeks
+WSFCS Superintendent Tricia McManus shared a statement, saying in part that the Board of Education had approved a new supplement model before the holiday break that “listed a significant increase for our Certified Employee supplement.”Oklahoma Rep. Terry O’Donnell announces resignation as House Speaker Pro Tempore after he and wife processed at Midwest City Jail

 An updated salary schedule is expected to be presented to the Board of Education next week, and a new supplement schedule will be released.

 “While it likely will not be as high as the amounts portrayed in the previously approved schedule, as we have said from the beginning of this process, we are committed to ensuring a significant supplement increase for our staff.
-The goal of our proposal will be to minimize the gap between what was published in December and what is more in line with the amount of money available for supplements,” McManus said.How many people were charged in the Jan.
-6 Capitol attack?
+The goal of our proposal will be to minimize the gap between what was published in December and what is more in line with the amount of money available for supplements,” McManus says.State Senator files bills to give Oklahoma sheriffs power to arrest federal officers, form posses against federal agents

-McManus said the proposal will include a minimum average annual supplement increase of $1,800, with the beginning teacher’s annual supplement being a minimum of $6,400.
-The raise won’t be as high as previously expected, but it “will be greater than in years past,” she said.
+According to McManus, the proposal will include a minimum average annual supplement increase of $1,800 with the beginning teacher annual supplement being a minimum of $6,400.
+While the raise won’t be as high as previously expected, it “will be greater than in years past.”

 Comments / 0